ianvcaldas/chol-dictionary/README.md

 ## TODO
 * Add command-line arguments to the main script.

-The LaTeX version compiles into a valid PDF out of the box, but it's ugly.
-Here are the things we want to change in the formatting:
 * Decide a definitive font.
-* Resolve two-column layout margins.
-* Deal with underfull hbox error.
-* Resolve spacing between entry items.
-* Resolve numbered elements.

 ## Rules for ortography update